cameronenfuego/cameronenfuego.github.io/_posts/2018-08-17-deconstruction-years-in-the-bre-aking.md

 ![](https://cdn-images-1.medium.com/max/1200/1*11PnLMFfDV9QXJa92GRYLw.jpeg)

 I’d thought my deconstruction process only began in earnest about a year ago.
 I thought that of course it would line up conveniently with the separation.
 But when is deconstruction ever convenient?
-Or neat and tidy?
+Or neat and tidy?<!--more-->

 I said “the prayer” when my mom woke me up one morning around the age of five-and-a-half, telling me about Jesus and asking if I wanted to accept him into my heart.
 I say that I became a Christian that day.
 It’s just simpler that way.
 But—as many of you may be aware—faith is not an on-off switch.
 And growing up in a household with only one Christian parent, I think there was even more of a process to the whole “coming to faith” experience for me than some.